Whether you’re actually traveling or working your way toward a trip, the right credit card can be a big help in getting you there.

 Some are best for the sign-up bonus miles.
 They’ll give you a ton of points for taking the card, but there’s not really a reason to keep the card after you’ve earned the bonus.

 The Chase Sapphire Reserve Card has been the ‘it’ card on the market.
-It launched with a 100,000 point signup bonus, though that’s been dialed back to a still-generous 50,000 points.
+It launched with a 100,000-point sign-up bonus, though that’s been dialed back to a still-generous 50,000 points.
 Ongoing spending is rewarded generously with triple points on travel and dining.
-The points can either be used to purchase airfare directly at 1.5 cents in value per point or transferred to a variety of airline and hotel frequent flyer programs.
-And the $450 annual fee card’s perks are generous: a $300 travel credit; credit of the application fee for Global Entry or TSA PreCheck; a Priority Pass Select card with unlimited visits and guest privileges providing lounge access in about 40 U.S. airports and to about 1000 airport lounges around the world.
-Travel protections are generous, including primary collision coverage renting cars, and there are no foreign transaction fees.
+The points can either be used to purchase airfare directly at 1.5 cents in value per point or transferred to a variety of airline and hotel frequent-flier programs.
+And though the annual fee is $450, the card’s perks are generous: a $300 travel credit, credit of the application fee for Global Entry or TSA PreCheck, and a Priority Pass Select card with unlimited visits and privileges for two complimentary guests each time, providing lounge access in about 40 U.S. airports and to about 1000 airport lounges around the world.
+Travel protections are generous, including primary collision-damage coverage when you rent cars, and there are no foreign-transaction fees.

 Here are some of the best cards in each category:

 Cards With the Best Bonuses for Signing Up

 Chase Sapphire Preferred Card: You’ll earn 50,000 points after spending $4,000 on the card within three months.
 This isn’t the biggest number bonus you’ll ever see, but the points are among the most valuable out there, transferring to airlines including United, British Airways, and Singapore, and to hotel programs including Hyatt and Marriott.
 The card’s $95 fee is waived the first year.